-It’s a new year and a new breath of fresh on the Partial Historian breeze!
-Oh wait, what’s that?
-Could it be … Coriolanus?
-Indeed it is!
 The complexities of Coriolanus’ narrative continue to build and things are about to get a little bit hairy for our man of the moment.
-Join Drs R and G for the ride ahead:
+Join Drs R and G for the ride ahead!

-After a brief sojourn into Rome on film, the Doctors return to the narrative of Rome’s history from the founding of the city!
 In this episode, the Doctors examine the continuing Struggle of the Orders, some of the consequences of the strife between the Plebeians and Patricians, and *drum roll please* … we catch our first glimpse of the man who will become Coriolanus.
-Join us as we explore the depths of the Early Republic!

-The Doctors sweep into the turn of the new fasti with a bold return to their narrative history of Rome from the founding of the city.
-In this episode, Drs R. and G. consider the events of 494/3 BCE and the contextual factors that culminated in the crisis/class warfare/conflict/struggle between the patricians and the plebeians.
+In this episode, Drs R. and G. consider the events of 494/3 BCE and the contextual factors that culminated in the Conflict of the Orders between the patricians and the plebeians.